19hours/sg-statutes/Acts/Companies Act.md

 (a) every special resolution; and

-(b) every resolution, including any resolution passed under section 175A(1), which effectively binds any class of shareholders whether agreed to by all the members of that class or not,
+(b) every resolution, including any resolution passed under section 175A(1)(a), which effectively binds any class of shareholders whether agreed to by all the members of that class or not,

 shall, except where otherwise expressly provided by this Act within 14 days after the passing or making thereof, be lodged by the company with the Registrar.

 [Act 36 of 2014 wef 03/01/2016]

+[Act 15 of 2017 wef 31/08/2018]

 (2) Where the constitution of a company has not been registered a printed copy of every resolution to which this section applies shall be forwarded to any member at his request on payment of $1 or such less sum as the company directs.